Back to Blog

 While you're dealing with the environmental piece, supporting your child's body can help speed recovery.
 Clean air is foundational, but nutrition and gentle detox support can also make a difference.
 The youth formulation of our supplement protocol is specifically designed for children's developing systems.

 Some families also find brain retraining helpful, especially for kids whose nervous systems have gotten stuck in a reactive state.
-Programs like DNRS can help rewire the stress response that often develops with chronic mold exposure.
+Programs like DNRS and Primal Trust can help rewire the stress response that often develops with chronic mold exposure depending on the age of the child.

 When Professional Help Makes Sense